James D. Nogalski, The Book of Micah (NICOT)

 Joel, Obadiah, Jonah

 This commentary focuses on the final form of each book and how they reached that final form.
 However, there is no reception history.
-The commentary focuses on what the speech looked like when it was initially delivered.
+The commentary focuses on the speech’s appearance when it was initially delivered.
 Was it delivered orally, or was it a written composition?
 Several times in the body of the commentary, Nogalski refers to the author as a “scribal prophet,” implying that the author gathered material from existing sources and edited them into the book as we have it today.
-For example, Jonah is set in the eighth century BCE but concerns the post-exilic community.
+For example, Jonah is set in the eighth century BCE but is concerned with the post-exilic community.

 In the introduction to Joel, Nogalski observes that the background of this book is notoriously difficult to pin down because of the lack of historical context, the lack of specific kings in the first verses, and an awareness of other prophets.
 He suggests a date in the Persian period, written by a prophet working out of the temple.
 He surveys models of unity and diversity and observes a strong sense of cohesion even with significant disjunctures (27).
 Joel was compiled by a “scribal prophet.”
 Its position in the Book of the Twelve causes it to function as an early voice for understanding the whole scroll.
 The occasion for Joel is the economic struggles caused by harsh weather conditions in the Persian period.
 Nothing can be tied to a specific known event.